fbuirey/pico-fido/tools/README.md

   - adds a simple handler stub in `src/fido/cbor_config.c` that logs/returns the received text, and
   - adds a `tools/` client example that sends a test payload (PUAT optional).
-Tell me if you want that and whether you want the handler to persist the message to flash as part of the example.